The Right Feedback Frequency Improves your Employee Engagement

 Technically, it is possible to get constant feedback.

-As an example, it makes perfect sense to look into how new employees experience start working at the company, while it is still fresh in their memory.
+As an example, it makes perfect sense to look into how new employees experience starting working at the company, while it is still fresh in their memory.
 Many providers – ourselves included – offer solutions where the local manager can establish a local survey of a specific touchpoint.

-Thanks to the digital opportunities, many are considering whether they can benefit from carrying out more frequent engagement surveying.
+Thanks to digital opportunities, many are considering whether they can benefit from carrying out more frequent engagement surveying.
 Most managers and employees experience many changes in their roles, tasks, and in the organization.

+For this reason, some organizations try out extremely frequent, weekly, or even daily engagement surveys.
+The goal is to track all the consequences of these changes on an ongoing basis.
+This is doubtlessly a real issue.
+However, additional surveying does not always lead to additional improvements.
 The critical element is that the team and the employees work with the engagement themselves.
 When the extra surveys support this, they can strengthen the organization.

-Employees do not follow up on surveys
+Employees do not Follow up on Surveys

 The reality is that many teams have a hard time following up on their current surveys.

-• They do not take the dialogue concerning tasks, frameworks, development, and cooperation
+They do not take the dialogue concerning tasks, frameworks, development, and cooperation.

-• They do not get as far as to talk about forward-looking initiatives
+They do not get as far as to talk about forward-looking initiatives.

-• They do not discuss progress, responsibility, and follow-up
+They do not discuss progress, responsibility, and follow-up.

 You, as HR manager, either can or should change the behavior.